• LAUNCH YOUR DREAM

 When my daughter gently lambasted me with her innocent question, I knew right then that I wasn’t fully living my dream.
 I simply, physically, couldn’t.

-Dream Achievement: Me Breaking down the wine barrelsAt 5’2” tall, an additional one hundred pounds on my small frame had me breathing hard most of the time and winded doing most basic activities, so things like farm chores, pruning the vines, brush clearing, cutting, splitting and stacking firewood and breaking down wine barrels to build a tree house down at the seasonal creek or for the back deck railing, were flat out not happening.
+Dream Achievement: Me Breaking down the wine barrelsAt 5’2” tall, an additional one hundred pounds on my small frame had me breathing hard most of the time and wind doing most basic activities, so things like farm chores, pruning the vines, brush clearing, cutting, splitting and stacking firewood and breaking down wine barrels to build a tree house down at the seasonal creek or for the back deck railing, were flat out not happening.

 In two of my previous posts here on 8 Women Dream, I tell in parts first why and then how I began to take my life and my dreams in hand.